 Interesting stories often arise from premises that are uncomfortable.

-Chapter 10: Intimacy and directness
+Chapter 10: Intimacy and Bluntness

 Dialogue, social dynamics, action